 Don't underestimate the power of words to make or break you financially, Scovel Shinn says, for "Your world is a world of crystallized ideas, crystallized words."
 Those who speak only of what they lack will therefore end up with little.
 "You cannot enter the Kingdom of Abundance bemoaning your lot."
 Instead, you will enter it by being more and more aware of the world's abundance; you can never really feel a state of lack, knowing the truth of the statement that "The Lord is my Shepherd; I shall not want" (Psalms 23:1).

 Most people give up just before something great is about to happen to them.
 Success is a system, Scovel Shinn claims, in which courage and perseverance are important elements.
-A friend once took her to a New York City park to see the sun rise, and she found this simple thing to be a wondrous experience.
 You may be so used to your daily habits and patterns that you wear yourself into a rut.
 You cease to be aware of the opportunities that arise through being fully present in the moment, and you stop expecting great things.

 If there is one overall message to The Secret Door to Success, it is that you must avoid being overwhelmed by life and realize that there is something larger than you that is willing to shoulder the burdens.
 It is a simple fact that you are constantly "fooled by the darkness before the dawn."
 If you can live by faith instead of fear, you have found Scovel Shinn's secret door.